-Portuguese is a Romance language derived from Vulgar Latin and Medieval Galician.
+Portuguese is derived from Vulgar Latin and Medieval Galician.
 After becoming the language of Portugal, it spread worldwide when Portugal developed its colonial empire, including in Brazil.
 The differences between European Portuguese and Brazilian Portuguese emerged in the 18th century, with Brazilian Portuguese being heavily influenced by Italian and other non-Portuguese colons.

 Portuguese is spoken by 260 million people worldwide.
 This number is expected to grow as Portuguese is the fastest-growing European language after English.
 Not only Portuguese is spoken in Portugal and Brazil, but it is also an official language in African and Asian countries, including Angola, Cape Verde, East Timor, Guinea-Bissau, Mozambique and São Tomé and Príncipe.

 Some of the most difficult and popular Portuguese tongue twisters include: